Shein says US tariff hit won't stop fast-fashion flood

 "We're not focusing on customs policy," Tang said about the new US import levies, speaking during a visit to France this week.

-"We will find a way to deliver the goods," he added, saying that Shein's "business model" had seen the company through other global trade upsets like the coronavirus pandemic.
+"We will find a way to deliver the goods," he added, saying that Shein's "business model" had seen the company through other global trade upsets like the COVID-19 pandemic.

 The Trump administration has also cast doubt on whether imported packages worth less than US$800 will continue to enjoy duty-free status.